ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+I Built a Chrome Extension That Extracts Emails From Any Website in Seconds - <a href="https://medium.com/@rajivkhanduja2/i-built-a-chrome-extension-that-extracts-emails-from-any-website-in-seconds-ae7920137403?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajivkhanduja`**

+<blockquote>I Built a Chrome Extension That Extracts Emails From Any Website in Seconds
+Continue reading on Medium »</blockquote>

+<h3>2.
+Unlocking Promises：The Magic of Asynchronous Programming from Chaining to All and Race - <a href="https://tianyaschool.medium.com/unlocking-promises-the-magic-of-asynchronous-programming-from-chaining-to-all-and-race-0ae3a09ada0d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin`**

+<blockquote>First Impressions of Promise
+Continue reading on Medium »</blockquote>

+<h3>3.
+8 JavaScript Features That Made My Projects Simpler and Faster - <a href="https://javascript.plainenglish.io/8-javascript-features-that-made-my-projects-simpler-and-faster-323773ac20d8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Arslan Qutab`**

+<blockquote>The language upgrades that removed complexity from my JavaScript projects.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
 I Spent 40 Minutes Looking for One Variable.
 Then I Learned OOP - <a href="https://medium.com/@mohammad1105/i-spent-40-minutes-looking-for-one-variable-then-i-learned-oop-3ba0284d63fe?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammad Aman`**